Japanese Patterns of Design

 Photo Courtesy: caroline-hernandez

 How do you call your dad, mom, or friends in your language?
 Any suffix?
 Co-workers, seniors, juniors…?
-If you are in Japan or have Japanese friends, how do they call you?
+If you are in Japan or have Japanese friends, what do they call you?
 Let us know in the comment section!

 Hiroko Matsuyama